 Contrasting landscapes make for stunning scenery along the M'Goun Massif trek.

-Luxury Treks in the Atlas Mountains
+Luxury hiking and trekking in the Atlas Mountains

 This personalized trekking experience is a rare opportunity to explore the mountains, while staying in fantastic Kasbahs, where royalty traditionally resides.
 Your own personal guide will attend to your needs for the duration of your trek.
 Stay in the fantastic Kasbah du Toubkal nestled in the Atlas range and enjoy the best rooftop views in North Africa.

 In true luxury, a mule and muleteer will handle the carrying of all of your gear.
 Since the trip is completely customizable, you can enjoy a relaxing trekking experience if you so choose.
 Or perhaps you are a little more intrepid, then trek to the top of Mount Toubkal and stay in some of the most lavish accommodation in the Atlas area.

 Berber Village Treks